NeXt-Warning-System/documentation/xws-core-engine/README.md

 ## Policy implications

 * Agree prioritisation for each message type
+* Agree prioritisation on "high priority" TAs that are flagged (for flood this would be rapid respondning catchments)
 * Agree prioritisation for each channel type - it may be useful to issue XML messages to downtream systems as a priority as we point to those systems in other channels (i.e. email and text)